 Why is your faucet leaking after you turn it off?
 You don’t realize how much you use the faucets around your home until one stops working correctly.
 While a common annoyance, you should never ignore a dripping faucet.
 The problem is likely to get worse, and you’ll find yourself with a rising water bill.
 Instead of wasting countless gallons of water each month, you should diagnose the problem as soon as possible.
+Take a look at these possible culprits.

-It’s Time to Replace the Washer
+Replace the Washer

 Some faucets rely on a small washer to stop the flow of water.
 Unfortunately, washers are notorious for wearing out over time.
 When this happens, you’ll notice a constant drip, no matter how tight you turn the handle.
 Replacing the washer should stop the problem.